Sylvexia/dl_cnn_hw1/report.md

 - best.pth: the best model best validation accuracy during training.
 - epoch-{num}: model file for checkpoint.

-The log contains training/testing complete time, accuracy/loss per epoch during training, test metrics(accuracy, ioc score, precision, F1_score, and etc.) I would do a comparison at comparision, if you want to see more fine-grained version, you can check that out!
+The log contains training/testing complete time, accuracy/loss per epoch during training, test metrics (accuracy, ioc score, precision, F1_score, and etc.) I would do a comparison at comparision, if you want to see more fine-grained version, you can check that out!
-(tips: use json formater can help you see the log if your ide has one.)

 Also it would also generate data for cache-ing the cifar10/cifar100 datasets.

 ## General Strategy of the homework

 - The computational resources is limited, instead of choosing a bulky model which has highest accuracy.
 What I care about is the efficiency of the model, which means I can get high accuracy in short amount of time.
-This way, I can have more feedback
+This way, I can have more feedback to fix things earlier and making more prototypes.
 - Running on local computer, which I can modularize my code and having better developter experience. ~~Also, I love copilot.~~
 - Keeping the training/testing log, and visualize the result.
 For better knowing what exactly happened during training and testing.
-- Crammming as much of the batch size as my GPU can handle.
+- Crammming as much of the batch size as my GPU can handle to increase the training speed.

 ## Experiments